DBRetina/docs/DBRetina/docs/usage/dbretina_cluster.md

 # 4. Cluster

-Graph-based clustering of the pairwise TSV file.
+Graph-based clustering of the pairwise TSV file based on the connected components algorithm.
 The clustering is based on the distance metric and the cutoff value.
-The output is a DBRetina clusters file and
+The output is a DBRetina clusters file.

 ```
 Usage: DBRetina cluster [OPTIONS]